 Credit to U23 France National Team trainer who gave me this idea.
 He used to train French forwards like Thierry Henry and Djibril Cissé

-Circuit drills for soccer teams
+Circuit drills

 Let’s say you have a team of 16 players…